davidkennethc/my-first-repo/README.md

 Three of my favourite books are:

--*How to Cook your Life* by Kosho Uchiyama Roshi -*Crime and Punishment* by Fyodor Dostoyevsky -*Hardcore Zen* by Brad Warner
+- *How to Cook your Life* by Kosho Uchiyama Roshi
+- *Crime and Punishment* by Fyodor Dostoyevsky
+- *Hardcore Zen* by Brad Warner

 ### Food